 We do not have a pre-major--Areas A, B, and C of the lower division are preparatory courses, but they may be completed at any time.
-A student should declare the major as soon as he or she is interested.
+A student should declare the major as soon as they are interested.
 Joining the major gives students access to courses through GOLD that are restricted for majors only, gives priority to students on waitlists and to do honors courses.
-Students in the major will receive important messages from the listserve about department and campus events and opportunities.
+Students in the major will receive messages from the listserve about department and campus events and opportunities.
 Make an appointment with the Undergraduate Advisor to complete the paperwork.

 "When should I declare the minor?”